IreshaMadhuwanthi/Tourism-Website/README.md

 1. Download or clone the repository.
 2. Open **Home.html** in any browser.
 3. Use the nav bar to move between pages.

 ---

-## 📌 Optional Future Enhancements

-- Make the site fully responsive
-- Add animations and image sliders
-- Convert into a React-based site
-- Connect the Contact page to a backend
-- Improve accessibility and SEO

----